darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Entertainment Officers</strong><br/>
         dcsa_ents@darwin.cam.ac.uk<br/>
-        Lewis STRACHAN (he/him)
+        Mehmet Kerem CITAK (he/him)
         <br/>
 <p align="justify">
-Hi!
-I'm Lewis, a first year PhD student studying malaria parasite genetics at the Cambridge Institute for Medical Research.
-When I'm not stuck at Addenbrooke's I like cycling, hanging with friends at Darbar, and sometimes just watching the river go by. <br>
+Hey all!
+I’m Kerem, a first-year PhD student in materials science, working on biomaterials for regenerative medicine.
+Outside of work, you might find me serving at the Darbar, trying to learn to play the piano in the Bradfield Room, or exploring the town on foot or by bike. <br>
         </p>
     </td></tr>